KenanA95/orex_scripts/README.md

 ## Introduction

 Throughout my internship, image processing tasks would come and go at a quick rate.
 To centralize and document the code being developed, I kept all of the individual programs under a single repository.
-The goal was to have scripts remain independent due to constant changes.

 An in-house library was used to load the images from their native format and correct image distortion and column-to-column offsets.